 15. Beaded Epaulet Top

-This top is pretty ingenious because it places an intricate and regal detail on the top, without it being too permanent.
+This top is pretty ingenious because it places an intricate and regal detail on a top, without it being too permanent.
 Basically, the details are detachable and can be attached using sew-on snaps.

 16. T-Shirt To Halter Tunic Refashion

 Take a drab t-shirt and turn it into a fabulous tunic by snipping away a few parts at the front and back.
-Since you’d want the piece to fit loose like a tunic, it may be best to grab an old shirt from your other brothers, boyfriend, or husband.
+Since you’d want the piece to fit loosely, like a tunic, it may be best to grab an old shirt from your older brothers, boyfriend, or husband.